Experience:

 so the Bizhosting site is gone.
 Her main site was built with The

-site is now rebuilt with Dreamweaver.
+Web Shop site builder.
+Her site is now rebuilt with Dreamweaver.

 While I did use online site builders until 2005, I